ADD-SP/ngx_waf/rust/README.md

   it.
 The C implementation gave up on those requests (`_read_request_body()` returned `NGX_HTTP_WAF_FAIL` for `r->request_body->temp_file`), so a POST larger than that buffer was never inspected.
+* The cookie rules are matched against `Cookie=<value>` on every nginx version, the shape 1.23 and later hand over.
+The C implementation matched the raw header value on older versions (which is also why the cookies of the captcha and of the under attack page never validated there).
 * ModSecurity: with PCRE1 the C implementation pointed the allocator globals of libpcre at the nginx pool while the rules were parsed; the glue does the same, the rule loading itself happens in the Rust core.